NorfairKing/declops/README.md

 Still playing around.
 Come back no sooner than when CI passes.

+To see what's already possible, you can dig into the `integration-tests` directory.

 ## Goals

 * Declarative infrastructure, no commands; only results